IMAGE - Amazing mama Denee wearing Temptation Powder.

 Hummus and carrot sticks are the perfect snack for breastfeeding mums.
 Hummus is a complete protein and is great for increasing milk supply.
 Combined with Carrots you’re not only getting the nutrients needed to help increase milk supply but your also getting a good dose of beta-carotene and Vitamin A, both of which lactating mothers have an increased need for.
 Make this your go to snack when breastfeeding.

 Brown rice is unprocessed rice with just the outer-most hull removed.
-It’s a complex carbohydrate, which provides mum with the energy needed for breastfeeding and keeps you feeling fuller for longer, which may just help with shedding that extra weight.
+It’s a complex carbohydrate, which provides mum with the energy needed for breastfeeding and keeps you feeling fuller for longer.
 Brown Rice also helps with milk production by stimulating different hormones which play a vital role in lactation.